You are here

 Dermatitis is a non-specific diagnostic label meaning inflammation of the skin.

-A contact dermatitis is where the aetiological agent comes into direct contact with the skin and the skin responds at that site of contact with local inflammation.
+A contact dermatitis is where the aetiological agent comes into contact with the skin and the skin responds at that site of contact with local inflammation.

 Classification of contact dermatitis: